FantasyPros Accuracy Award

 3. Don’t Pass Up Player Value to Chase Positional ‘Need’

-NFL teams that try to fill “needs” (instead of adopting the BPA “best player available” model) most often crap out on their draft picks.
+NFL teams that try to fill “needs” (instead of adopting the “best player available” model) most often crap out on their draft picks.
 Same holds true for you.
 Reaching for a “need” player most often blows your chances at winning.
-And remember: Drafting the BPA gives you valuable trade chips down the road.
+And remember: Drafting the best player available gives you valuable trade chips down the road.

 7 Key Strategies for Tailored Player Rankings